Coin Price 24h % Market Cap Volume 24h Range

 Lock-up periods on staked tokens can also present a risk to investors, especially if the PoS tokens they are staking are volatile.
 A token’s price can drop while it is staked, resulting in an overall negative return, even if the investor’s token holdings increase thanks to staking rewards.

 Think carefully about the risk of locking up tokens for an extended period when comparing APYs across different staking pools with different lock-up periods.
-Some blockchains, including Solana and Cardano, offer fully flexible staking even for validators.
-PoS tokens for these chains never have lock-up periods.
+Some blockchains, including Solana and Cardano, offer fully flexible staking (meaning no lock-up periods) even for validators.

 Comparing PoS to PoW for Investors

 It’s also worth considering how long-term returns for PoS tokens could compare to PoW tokens.
-PoS is slightly less secure than PoW because validators could potentially coordinate to act maliciously.
+PoS is often considered slightly less secure than PoW because validators could potentially coordinate more easily to act maliciously.
 An attack on one PoS blockchain could send a shockwave through the crypto market since all other PoS networks would likely be vulnerable.

 However, PoW’s extremely high energy consumption also poses risks.
 Regulators have cracked down on energy use for crypto mining, which could pose a long-term threat to PoW returns if the cost of mining becomes too onerous.
 In addition, the increasing exclusivity of crypto mining means that networks are less decentralized than they once were.

 Ultimately, it’s impossible to say with certainty whether PoS or PoW tokens offer more potential.
+Additionally, there are countless other factors that can influence their prices other than their consensus mechanisms.
 Investors may want to consider building a diversified portfolio that includes both types of cryptocurrencies.

 What’s Next for Proof-of-Stake Crypto?